 Preserving the health and welfare of a school crossing guard is vital for their work.
 To this end, school crossing guards become eligible to sign up for a city-sponsored health insurance program if they work twenty hours a week on a steady basis.

-Can I Become a School Crossing Guard?
+How To Become a School Crossing Guard

 School Crossing Guard Salary Data